CONSTITUTIONAL SHOWDOWN: TRUMP'S NATIONAL GUARD DEPLOYMENT LAWSUIT REVEALS PARTISAN DIVIDE IN JUDICIAL INTERPRETATION

 White House Cocaine Investigation Yields No Leads or Suspects

-A recent investigation by the U.S. Secret Service into the discovery of cocaine in the White House has failed to iden
+A recent investigation by the U.S. Secret Service into the discovery of cocaine in the White House has failed to identify any leads or suspects.
+The investigation, which involved sophisticated forensic analysis and surveillance footage review, was unable to find any usable fingerprints or DNA evidence to determine who brought the drugs

 Black Lives Matter Celebrates 10 Years, Calls for Police Defunding(Quality: 8)